jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 A: Nothing.
 Mystique locks in whatever that character’s current ATK and DEF are as her Base ATK and DEF for the turn.
 If they change later it doesn’t affect her.

 ^(Source: UDE FAQ)

+---

+Q: What happens if Mystique has any +1/+1 counters when I use Impersonate?

+A:

 # [Namor](http://vs.tcgbrowser.com/images/cards/big/DFX-007.jpg) (MC)
 *Set: The New Defenders*